mwcproject/mwc-node/doc/mwc_floonet.md

 # mwc --floonet wallet info
 ```

+# Web wallet

+Grin web wallet is compatible with MWC.
+You can check how set it up [here](https://github.com/cgilliard/mwc/blob/master/doc/web-wallet.md).

 # Mining

 To mine mwc, you will need to download and build the grin miner.
 It is 100% compatible with mwc.
 The repository is here: